 When it’s time for water pipe replacements for copper plumbing pipes, PEX is a great choice for homeowners.
 It’s flexible, easy to install, and suited for most indoor plumbing applications.

-Pipe Replacement with New Copper Pipes
+Pipe Replacement with New Copper Pipes in NJ

 Although PEX has gained a considerable amount of popularity in recent years, some homeowners and plumbers still prefer copper piping.
 Although copper can be considerably more expensive than PEX, it does have some key advantages: